Updated on April 29, 2025

 • Upset stomach

-The traditional recommendation is to perform this every day before brushing your teeth in the morning.1 You may want to work your way up to that by starting with shorter swishes or oil pulling just a few times a week.
+The traditional recommendation is to perform this every day before brushing your teeth in the morning.
+You should work your way up to that by starting with shorter swishes or oil pulling just a few times a week.

 12 Sources Cited